cuba/PiuPiu/README.md

 ```

 ## Encoding
-NetworkKit has convenience methods to encode objects into JSON using the `JSONRequest` object. `JSONRequest` simply adds the "Content-Type" type request an allows you to encode some basic data types including:
+NetworkKit has convenience methods to encode objects into JSON using the `JSONRequest` object. `JSONRequest` simply adds the "Content-Type" type request an allows you to encode some basic data types into JSON, including:

-### `Data`
+### Data
 You can manually create your data object if you wish.

 ```swift